voder-ai/eslint-plugin-traceability/CONTRIBUTING.md

 npm run ci-verify:full
 ```

 `ci-verify:full` is the comprehensive local gate intended to mirror CI quality checks: it runs a clean build, type-checking, linting, `format:check`, duplication analysis, traceability checks, the full Jest test suite with coverage, dependency and security audits, and related safeguards. `ci-verify:fast` executes a focused subset of Jest tests (using `--testPathPattern 'tests/(rules|maintenance)'`) to quickly validate rule behavior and maintenance invariants; it is optimized for quick feedback during development and as a pre-flight before invoking the full gate.
 Continuous Integration still runs some CI-only steps that are not part of `ci-verify:full` (such as certain smoke or integration tests, and release automation).
-For details of the pipeline, see [docs/ci-cd-pipeline.md](docs/ci-cd-pipeline.md), and for the rationale behind the pre-push parity gate, see [docs/decisions/adr-pre-push-parity.md](docs/decisions/adr-pre-push-parity.md).
+Maintainers can consult the project's internal CI/CD pipeline and decision records for a deeper rationale behind these choices; this level of detail is not required for typical contributors.

 Ensure there are no errors or warnings in the output.